 Just like in potty training.
 Once my kids have proved that they are capable of using the potty and doing it on their own their natural consequence is cleaning up after themselves.
 That means cleaning up the spot, changing their clothes, and sometimes even helping with laundry.
 The reason I don’t wet my pants is that I don’t want to change my underwear and pants (or to avoid embarrassment, but somehow that doesn’t work on a 2-year-old).

 SO, when my son wants money but is unwilling to do household chores or extra jobs.
-He just doesn’t have money.
+He doesn’t get to have money.
 That’s the natural consequence.
-I don’t go to work.
-I don’t have money.
-We get foreclosed.
-Hence, I keep going to work.
+I don’t go to work — I don’t have money, we get foreclosed, etc. Hence, I keep going to work.
+It’s a valuable lesson to learn in your teenage years.

 List of Logical Consequences for Teens:

-- The consequence of disrespect — He doesn’t respect me, I don’t respect him.
-I don’t need to pick him up, or cook him meals (you can extend this as far as you want)
+- The consequence for a disrespectful teenager — He doesn’t respect me, I don’t respect him.
+I don’t need to pick him up or cook him meals (you can extend this as far as you want).
+Disrespectful behaviour is HARD, I feel you on this one!

 - The consequence of lying — You can’t trust him.
-You can’t trust him to stay out with friends, use the car, be in his room alone.
+You can’t trust him to stay out with friends, use the car, be in his room alone, use his phone.

 - The consequence of defiance — I would say it’s similar to respect.
 Although, check yourself on what he’s being defiant at — is that worth the fight?

-- The consequence of drinking or drugs — again, I would say you can’t trust them.
+- The consequence of drinking or drug abuse — again, I would say you can’t trust them.
 So, privileges that require trust would be eliminated.

 How to punish a teenager who doesn’t care